dabit3/aws-amplify-workshop-react-native/README.md

 > If you'd like to see a video walkthrough of this configuration process, click [here](https://www.youtube.com/watch?v=fWbM5DLh25U).

 Here we'll walk through the `amplify configure` setup.
 Once you've signed in to the AWS console, continue:
-- Specify the AWS Region: __eu-central-1, us-east-1 , or region closest to you__.
+- Specify the AWS Region: __eu-central-1, us-east-1 , or region closest to you__
 - Specify the username of the new IAM user: __amplify-workshop-user__
 > In the AWS Console, click __Next: Permissions__, __Next: Review__, & __Create User__ to create the new IAM user.
 Then, return to the command line & press Enter.
 - Enter the access key of the newly created user: